 Reliefs and Allowances

 Various reliefs and allowances are available to reduce inheritance tax liabilities.
 Married couples and civil partners can claim an inheritance tax exemption of up to £1 million through the residence nil rate band.
 Business Relief allows investments in specific businesses to be passed to beneficiaries free from inheritance tax.
+In addition, certain investments, such as AIM portfolios, can help manage capital gains tax liabilities when making withdrawals, providing further tax planning opportunities.

 Certain gifts made each tax year, such as annual exemptions, do not impact the giver’s nil-rate band, while taper relief reduces tax on gifts made within three to seven years prior to death.